-All birds will be inspected before they are allowed to enter the show hall.
-Participants are asked to be patient during the inspection process and to turn up early so avoid delays.
+All birds will be inspected before they are allowed to enter the show hall for any signs of illness or disease.
+Participants are asked to be patient during the inspection process and to turn up early to avoid delays.

 Carriers MUST BE SOLID BOTTOM AND SIDED.
 At this time, well ventilated cardboard boxes are the best option.
 Poultry Crates / Dog Cages etc

 Please find below Avian Influenza Guidance.

 Biosecurity procedures will be followed by the KPC.